Above:

 Building the Wire Stators

-Stretching the single-strand copper wires to just beyond their plastic yield point (about 1% elongation) renders them perfectly straight, and they then remain straight when subsequently relaxed.
+(about 1% elongation) renders them perfectly straight, and they remain straight when subsequently relaxed.

 Stretching ninety 20-gauge wires at once requires a strong jig and about 4,000 pounds of force.
 The jig has a ¾ MDF platform mounted in a stout frame cut from yellow pine 4x4’s.
 The wire loops wrap over .063 diameter x .250 length steel pins inserted half depth into drilled 3/16” aluminum plates.
 The pins are angled 3 degrees from vertical to hook the wires.

-One pin plate is stationary and the opposite moveable pin plate bolts to a 3/16 steel subplate that’s welded to two 3/4 x 12 all-thread jack rods.
+One pin plate is stationary and the opposite moveable pin plate bolts to a 3/16 steel sub-plate that’s welded to two 3/4 x 12 all-thread jack rods.
 Turning the coupling nuts on the jack rods pulls the movable pin plate to stretch the wires.

-Note: For .052" diameter wires spaced 11 wires/inch; the gap between wires would be about 1mm (.042").
-However; 1mm diameter pins proved to be too weak to resist bending over, so had to step up the pin diameter to 1/16" (.063").
+My stators use .052" diameter wires spaced at 11 wires/inch, which makes the gap between wires about 1mm (.042").
+Ideally, 1mm pins would be used.
+However, 1mm diameter pins are not strong enough to resist bending over when stretching the wires so had to step up the pin diameter to 1/16" (.063"), which results in unequal wire spacing.

 Stator Lattice Stain & Clearcoat